 I chose to work in Adobe Premiere Pro, which meant learning a new platform as I put my video together.
 I’m not sure if this is the best way to master a program, but sometimes you just have to dive in head first.

-Processing a week’s worth of footage that contained poor audio, less than ideal lighting and the discovery of face wrinkles that I didn’t know I had, was painful, to say the least.
-Learning the ins and outs of video software was a struggle, but the hardest part was letting go of all the imperfections and trusting that the heart of the content would be worth it to publish anyway.
+Processing a week’s worth of footage that contained poor audio, less than ideal lighting, and the discovery of face wrinkles that I didn’t know I had, was painful, to say the least.
+Learning the ins and outs of video software was a struggle, but the hardest part was letting go of all the imperfections and trusting that the heart of the content would be worth publishing anyway.

 It was one of those work-until-midnight evenings as I let the video render while I worked on writing the accompanying copy and prepping the images for the blog post.
-I pushed to my limit but ultimately was unable to wrap things up on Tuesday as I had planned.
+I pushed to my limit but ultimately couldn’t wrap things up on Tuesday as I had planned.
 Tomorrow is a new day!

 Wednesday, July 26

-I jumped in right away on Wednesday morning to put the finishing touches on Diary of a Creative Entrepreneur, despite feeling worn out and a little discouraged that the process was taking so long.
+I immediately jumped in on Wednesday morning to put the finishing touches on Diary of a Creative Entrepreneur, despite feeling worn out and a little discouraged that the process was taking so long.

-My energy returned with gusto after I hit that publish button and shared my imperfect but completed premiere vlog.
-Video editing was indeed challenging, but there’s something so satisfying about tinkering and figuring out how to make things work— at least for me, when it comes to technology.
+After I hit that publish button, my energy returned with gusto, and shared my imperfect but completed premiere vlog.
+Video editing was indeed challenging, but there’s something so satisfying about tinkering and figuring out how to make things work— at least for me when it comes to technology.
 Don’t ask me to build you anything with my hands!